Education and Training

 - Project activities must be conducted in French.

-- The goal of the project must address one of the six educational areas of the PEFE.
+- The goal of the project must address one of the following two educational areas:

-- The duly completed and signed grant application must be submitted to Manitoba Education at least five months before the start of the project, or January 31 at the latest.
+- The duly completed and signed grant application must be sent to the department by January 15.

 - The grant monies must be spent during a 12-month period starting July 1.

 - During those 12 months, the grant recipient will be required to submit